IN THE CIRCUIT COURT FOR BALTIMORE CITY, MARYLAND

 Answer to Interrogatory No. 23: Plaintiff has settled his Worker’s Compensation Claim.

 Interrogatory No. 24: Describe in detail all safety precautions and/or equipment you utilized in servicing the subject boiler system on or about September 25, 2013.

 Answer to Interrogatory No. 24: Plaintiff followed all proper HVAC procedures when servicing the boiler at Frederick Davis High School on September 25, 2013.

 Interrogatory No. 25: Do you contend that Matthews and Todd sold and/or built the subject boiler system?
 If so, identify all facts and documents supporting that contention.

 Answer to Interrogatory No. 25: See Answer to Interrogatory No. 8.

 Interrogatory No. 26: State the names and addresses of all persons not previously listed in your Answers to these Interrogatories having personal knowledge of facts and matters relevant to your claims or this cause of action, and for each specify the area of personal knowledge.

-Answer to Interrogatory No. 26: Plaintiff is unaware of anyone how is not mentioned in these Answers or in the documents produced by Plaintiff and Defendant.
+Answer to Interrogatory No. 26: Plaintiff is unaware of anyone who is not mentioned in these Answers or the documents produced by Plaintiff and Defendant.
 Plaintiff will supplement this answer as necessary.